RightToLeft

 },

-Notice the composite state in the script above.
-Using "opened-rightToLeft" qualifies the styles and properties only when the widget has both states set at the same time.
+The composite state "opened-rightToLeft" qualifies styles and properties only when the widget has both states set simultaneously.